Branding for Architects

 The Architect's Guide to Effective Branding

-Successful branding for architects starts with clear goals.
+Successful branding for architecture firms starts with clear goals.
 A simple way to decide on your branding goals is to identify where you are now and where you plan to be in one year, three years, and five years.

-If you're an owner or managing principal at an architecture firm, you want to identify goals and understand when growth and success look like for your firm.
+If you're an owner or managing principal at an architecture firm, you want to identify goals and understand what success looks like for your firm.
 Is your goal to become a large firm or do you want to carve out a niche as a boutique firm?
 Do you want more local projects or do you want to focus on specific type of projects but expand to work in various locations?

-Before you start setting goals for branding and marketing, it is important to have a clear picture of your business' financial goals.
-Beyond having goals for free income, that financial insight will help you calculate the value and number of new clients you need to attract, and the staffing you need to handle new projects.
+It is important to have a clear picture of your financial goals.
+This insight will help you calculate the value and number of new clients you need to attract, and the staffing you need to handle new projects and maintain profitability.

 Get SMART about your goals!

 It's not enough to just hope the right client stumbles upon your services.
 In fact, hope is not a marketing strategy.
-To find your clients, you need to get out there and get in front of the best audience based on the services you offer.
+To find your clients, you need to get out there and get in front of the best audience based on the expertise, experience, and services you offer.

-Narrowing your focus to your key audience is important when you're trying to grow and expand your brand.
+Narrowing in on your target audience is equally important when you're trying to grow and expand your brand.
 You need to be as specific as possible to order identify who your brand needs to connect with.